Gastrointestinal bleeding: Procedures

 The benefits versus risks of placing a nasogastric tube in those with upper GI bleeding are not determined.
-Endoscopy within 24 hours is recommended, in addition to medical management.
+Endoscopic evaluation within 24 hours is recommended, in addition to medical management.
 A number of endoscopic treatments may be used, including: epinephrine injection, band ligation, sclerotherapy, and fibrin glue depending on what is found.
 Prokinetic agents such as erythromycin before endoscopy can decrease the amount of blood in the stomach and thus improve the operators view.
 They also decrease the amount of blood transfusions required.
 Early endoscopy decreases hospital and the amount of blood transfusions needed.
 A second endoscopy within a day is routinely recommended by some but by others only in specific situations.
 Proton pump inhibitors, if they have not been started earlier, are recommended in those in whom high risk signs for bleeding are found.
 High and low dose PPIs appear equivalent at this point.
 It is also recommended that people with high risk signs are kept in hospital for at least 72 hours.
 Those at low risk of re-bleeding may begin eating typically 24 hours following endoscopy.
 If other measures fail or are not available, esophageal balloon tamponade may be attempted.
 While there is a success rate up to 90%, there are some potentially significant complications including aspiration and esophageal perforation.

 Colonoscopy is useful for the diagnosis and treatment of lower GI bleeding.
 A number of techniques may be employed including clipping, cauterizing, and sclerotherapy.
 Preparation for colonoscopy takes a minimum of six hours which in those bleeding briskly may limit its applicability.
 Surgery, while rarely used to treat upper GI bleeds, is still commonly used to manage lower GI bleeds by cutting out the part of the intestines that is causing the problem.
 Angiographic embolization may be used for both upper and lower GI bleeds.
 Transjugular intrahepatic portosystemic shunting (TIPS) may also be considered.